Mortichar/semi-modify-game-speed/README.md

 0.2.3:
 * AutoSell Gems was broken by the updated getBankQty function, reverted back, the script works again.
 * Removed AutoCook extra button as Cooking is now idle from the start in alpha v0.13
+* Fixed AutoCook script to work in alpha v0.13
-* AutoEat script is now usable outside of combat, useful for thieving.
+* AutoEat script is now usable outside of combat, useful for thieving (suggested by Pentharian)
-* Destroy All Crops button added to the Farming page: will remove all your plants in the currently selected farming area.
+* Destroy All Crops button added to the Farming page: will remove all your plants in the currently selected farming area (suggested & prototyped by Jarx)
 * Chase Crabs option for AutoFishing: will hunt down crabs for fishing potions.
 If using potions, will only hunt them if they are max in an area.
-Otherwise, will prioritize them after chests.
+Otherwise, will prioritize them after chests. (suggested by Jarx)

 Thanks to everyone who writes scripts for Melvor and provides them to others!